 Usage of The Model Search facility can be used to find anything that exists in the repository.
-It can be used to return a set of elements that meet specified criteria for example in preparation for an
+It can be used to return a set of elements that meet specified criteria for example in preparation for an iteration to get the list of all

 Requirements that were created in the last two weeks that have a Status of Validated and that have a Difficulty value of Low and a Priority of High.
-The result set can be sorted, documentation can be generated and individual elements can be Book Marked, or located in the Project Browser or in all the diagrams in which they appear.
+The result set can be sorted, documentation can be generated and individual elements can be Book Marked, or located in the Browser window or in all the diagrams in which they appear.